Shrek: Music

 Shrek is the third DreamWorks animated film (and the only film in the Shrek series) to have Harry Gregson-Williams team up with John Powell to compose the score following Antz (1998) and Chicken Run (2000).
 Powell was left out to compose scores for later Shrek films with Gregson-Williams due to a conflict.
 The score was recorded at Abbey Road Studios by Nick Wollage and Slamm Andrews, with the latter mixing it at Media Ventures and Patricia Sullivan-Fourstar handling mastering.

 Shrek introduced a new element to give the film a unique feel.
 The film used pop music and other oldies to make the story more forward.
 Covers of songs like "On the Road Again" and "Try a Little Tenderness" were integrated in the film's score.
 The band Smash Mouth's song "All Star" gained massive popularity after its original release two years earlier, due to its usage in the film's opening credits.
-The filmmakers for Shrek had originally used the song as a placeholder for the opening credits and intended to replace it with an original composition by Matt Mahaffey’s band Self that would mimic the feel of "All Star", named "Stay Home".
-However, DreamWorks executive Jeffrey Katzenberg suggested for them to use "All Star" over the sequence instead.
-As the film was about to be completed, Katzenberg suggested to the filmmakers to redo the film's ending to "go out with a big laugh"; instead of ending the film with just a storybook closing over Shrek and Fiona as they ride off into the sunset, they decided to add a song "I'm a Believer" covered by Smash Mouth and show all the fairytale creatures in the film.
+The filmmakers for Shrek had originally used the song as a placeholder for the opening credits and intended to replace it with an original composition by Matt Mahaffey's band Self that would mimic the feel of "All Star", named "Stay Home".
+However, DreamWorks executive Jeffrey Katzenberg suggested for them to use "All Star" over the sequence instead, with Stay Home ultimately playing over the credits sequence instead.
+As the film was about to be completed, Katzenberg suggested to the filmmakers to redo the film's ending to "go out with a big laugh"; instead of ending the film with just a storybook closing over Shrek and Fiona as they ride off into the sunset, they decided to add a cover of The Monkees' "I'm a Believer" by Smash Mouth and show all the fairytale creatures in the film.

 Although Rufus Wainwright's version of the song "Hallelujah" appeared in the soundtrack album, it was John Cale's version that appeared in the film; in a radio interview, Rufus Wainwright suggested that his version of "Hallelujah" did not appear in the film due to the "glass ceiling" he was hitting because of his sexuality.
 An alternative explanation is that, although the filmmakers wanted Cale's version for the film, licensing issues prevented its use in the soundtrack album, because Wainwright was an artist for DreamWorks but Cale was not.

 The film's 1996 animation test, made public in 2023, used the song "I Got You (I Feel Good)".